samuelcavendish/Sky-Bill-Interview/README.md

 Instructions:
 * Clone/download the solution
 * Open the solution in visual studio
 * Run the web project using one of the two configured profiles (either IIS Express or web).
-I would recommend running using web which will cause the site to be hosted by Kestrel (swapping can be achieved using the dropdown as shown in the example image)
+I would recommend running using web which will cause the site to be hosted by Kestrel (swapping can be achieved using the dropdown as shown in the example image).
+After starting it hosting with Kestrel you can debug -> Detatch all to leave debug mode.
+The host process will still be running

 <img src="http://blogs.msdn.com/resized-image.ashx/__size/550x0/__key/communityserver-blogs-components-weblogfiles/00-00-00-63-56/0458.commands.png" />